-NOTES TO THE FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2015
+NOTES TO THE FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2016

-Nicollet County's financial statements are prepared in accordance with generally accepted accounting principles (GAAP).
+Nicollet County's financial statements are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
 The Governmental Accounting Standards Board (GASB) is responsible for establishing GAAP for state and local governments through its pronouncements (statements and interpretations).
 The more significant accounting policies established in GAAP and used by the County are discussed below.